Is it safe for kids to get the flu and COVID vaccines at the same time? - NewsBreak

 According to Boston Children’s Hospital , many people will have lower immunity to the flu this year than at the start of most flu seasons.

-That means it’s even more important to be vaccinated for the flu this year, and health leaders continue to urge vaccinations for all age groups, especially kids 5 to 11 who have just recently become eligible for COVID-19 shots.Women with long COVID may never be able to exercise like they did before illness
+That means it’s even more important to be vaccinated for the flu this year, and health leaders continue to urge vaccinations for all age groups, especially kids 5 to 11 who have just recently become eligible for COVID-19 shots .Nonprofit helps kids overcome needle anxiety for flu shot, COVID-19 vaccine

 The Centers for Disease Control says if you want to get the flu and COVID-19 vaccine at once, that’s okay for children and adults.